PankratzLab/Genvisis-Docs/call-cnvs.md

 | 3 (duplication) | 0.4 | 0.4 |
 | 4 (triplication) | 0.68 | 0.68 |

-In **hhall.hmm**, copy number 2 homozygous is turned off by being set to 100 because values that high will never be seen.
+In **hhall.hmm**, copy number 2 homozygous is turned off by being set to 100 because values that large will never be seen.

 #### 1.2 Use locally available array-specific Hidden Markov Model resource file